jochym/hecss/README.md

 ## Install

-The HECSS package is avaliable on pypi (the conda package will follow shortly).
+The HECSS package is avaliable on pypi and conda, the conda-forge package will follow shortly.
 Installation is simple, but requires a number of other packages to be installed as well.
 Package menagers handle these dependencies automatically.

+### Install with pip
 It is advisable to install in a dedicated virtual environment e.g.:
 ```
 python3 -m venv venv
 . venv/bin/activate